Burgwin-Wright House: History of the House

 Of his several homes, the only one that survives is that in downtown Wilmington, known today as the Burgwin-Wright House.
 It is believed that Burgwin purchased the lot at the corner of Market and Third St. in Wilmington's city center in 1769.
-The corner had been occupied since 1744 as the main jail in Wilmington, called the gaol.
+The corner had been occupied since 1744 as the main jail in Wilmington, spelled "gaol" at the time.
 The structure was decommissioned by 1769, after which the town constructed a new jail in a different location, leaving the land remained largely vacant except for the ballast stone walls of the earlier structure.

 It is likely that Burgwin wanted the prominent spot to build a house from which to conduct business while in town.
 Local historians have interpreted deeds to suggest that Burgwin was occupying the house by 1771.

 When Burgwin acquired the property, he acquired the remains of three original buildings that had been in connection with the 1744 city jail.
 One of these was the building upon which John Burgwin built his house.
 The second was a brick structure with two archways built into the structure that served as debtor cells, which had large, iron bars placed over the front for which to contain the prisoners.
 Remnants of some of the original iron can still be seen.
 The third building was possibly utilized as the residence for the jailer, who lived on site, and a family if he had one.

 Unlike his main plantation house, the Burgwin-Wright was built first and foremost as a town house; the house was where Burgwin could conduct business and entertain while in town.
 Because of this, the house was meant to impress potential business partners and social peers.
 It was considered rude at this time to talk about how well your business was doing, so instead they showed it through their homes and furnishings.
 The house was used to entertain other wealthy families, business associates, and new merchants who traveled in the warmer months of the year.
 It also allowed the whole family to enjoy the activities in town such as balls and to see the new merchandise in the stores while escaping disease that plagued the plantations in the summer months.
 In the wintertime, only the head of the family and possibly his older sons came to town to conduct necessary business.
 The rest of the family remained at the main plantation or visited relatives in other areas.